MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-smolvla-efficient-vision-language-action-model-trained-on-lerobot-community-data-04073c.md

 To make real-time robotics easier to use, we introduce an asynchronous inference stack.
 This technology separates how robots perform actions from how they understand what they see and hear.
 Because of this separation, robots can respond more quickly in fast-changing environments.
 Figure 2.
 SmolVLA takes as input a sequence of RGB images from multiple cameras, the robot’s current sensorimotor state, and a natural language instruction.
 The VLM encodes these into contextual features, which condition the action expert to generate a continuous sequence of actions.
 🚀 How to Use SmolVLA?
-SmolVLA is designed to be easy to use and integrate—whether you&#39;re finetuning on your own data or plugging it into an existing robotics stack.
+SmolVLA is designed to be easy to use and integrate—whether you're finetuning on your own data or plugging it into an existing robotics stack.
 Install
-First, install the required dependencies: git clone https://github.com/huggingface/lerobot.git cd lerobot pip install -e &quot;.[smolvla]&quot;
+First, install the required dependencies: git clone https://github.com/huggingface/lerobot.git cd lerobot pip install -e ".[smolvla]"
 Finetune the pretrained model
 Use smolvla_base
 , our pretrained 450M model, with the lerobot training framework: